waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Electric vs. Grass/Poison:** Electric is not very effective against Grass/Poison dual-types (Verified vs. Victreebel).
 - **Psychic vs. Poison:** Psychic is super-effective against Poison (Verified vs. Golbat).

-## B. Discovered Battle Mechanics (Verified & In-Progress)
+## C. Discovered Battle Mechanics (Verified & In-Progress)
 - **Earthquake vs. Dig:** Earthquake can hit an opponent that is underground using Dig.
 (Verified vs. Jolteon).
 Increased damage is unconfirmed.

-## C. World & Object Mechanics (Verified)
+## D. World & Object Mechanics (Verified)
-- **Pewter Museum Fee Trigger Tile (10, 5):** This tile triggers a fee prompt.
-Paying the fee alters the destination of the fake gym warp in Pewter City (15, 8), granting access to the museum's eastern section.
-- **Pewter Museum Fossil Interaction Soft-Lock:** Interacting with the Aerodactyl fossil at (3, 4) displays flavor text and then causes a soft-lock where movement is impossible.
-Pressing 'B' cancels the event and restores movement.
-- **Vermilion Gym Statues:** The statues in the gym act as the puzzle switches, not the trash cans.
-Interacting with the winner's board statue after checking all cans solved the puzzle.
+- **Vermilion Gym Statues:** Act as puzzle switches.
 - **Porygon's Freezing Move:** Lt.
 Surge's PORYGON knows a move that can inflict Freeze.
-The specific move is unknown.
-- **Powder Move Effectiveness (Contradictory Data):** In a previous battle, NIGHTSHADE's SLEEP POWDER failed against a VILEPLUME with the message 'It didn't affect VILEPLUME!'.
-However, in the current battle, Erika's VILEPLUME is consistently able to use SLEEP POWDER successfully on NIGHTSHADE.
-This suggests a potential immunity for Grass-types against powder moves *from other Grass-types*, but this immunity might not apply to the player's Pokémon or could be conditional.
-Needs further investigation.
+- **Powder Move Effectiveness (Contradictory Data):** Potential immunity for Grass-types against powder moves *from other Grass-types*, but needs more investigation.

-# III.
-Current Objective & Hypotheses
-- **Goal:** Capture the legendary Pokémon Mewtwo.
-- **Sub-Goal:** Explore Cerulean Cave.
-- **Discovery:** The main entrance to the Cerulean Gym at (5, 12) is actually a warp to Cerulean Cave 1F.
+- **Cerulean Gym Entrance (5, 12):** This is a warp to Cerulean Cave 1F.
-- **Failed Hypothesis (Routes 24 & 25):** The entrance to Cerulean Cave is accessible by surfing on the water on Routes 24 and 25. **Conclusion:** After exploring all accessible water areas on both routes, it has been confirmed that the water is segmented and provides no access to Cerulean Cave or any new areas.
-The investigation here is stalled.
+- **Routes 24 & 25 Waterways:** Segmented and do not provide access to Cerulean Cave.